Words of Encouragement for Someone in Rehab

 “Hardships Often Prepare Ordinary People for An Extraordinary Destiny” -C.S.
 Lewis

 C.S.
-Lewis reminds us that even though a loved one has been through hardships, there isn’t a light at the end of the table.
+Lewis reminds us that even though a loved one has been through hardships, there is a light at the end of the tunnel.
 Hardships allow us to be better than we thought we could be and become stronger.
 In fact, such hardships can be the catalyst for an extraordinary life.